TranThanhTuan2509/Human-to-Robot-Interaction/README.md

 cd lib
 python setup.py build develop
 ```
-make sure your `CUDA driver` version is matched with you `nvcc` version if you want to run our model on GPU
+make sure your `CUDA driver` version is matched with you `nvcc` version if you want to run the model on GPU

 ## Performance (AP)
 ### Video understanding